microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 while Bob concurrently edits the text of the note.
 If the move were just a copy, then, if Alice's edit were to be sequenced first, Bob's edit would not apply to the copy at the destination.
-By contrast, `SharedTree`'s move semantics ensure that Bob's edit will apply no matter the sequencing order.
+By contrast, `SharedTree`'s move semantics ensure that Bob's edit will be visible on the note at the destination no matter the sequencing order.

 ### Minimal Preconditions